 Examples may include:

 Purchasing key man insurance that protects the business in the case of the death or disability of a key employee.
-Key man life and disability insurance can provide funds to the business at a crucial time and allow the company to recruit and train a capable replacement without a financial cash flow hardship.
+Key man life and disability insurance can provide funds to the organization at a crucial time and allow the company to recruit and train a capable replacement without a financial cash flow hardship.

 4. A realistic assessment of the “market” for the business in the event of a sale.

 “Fair Market Value” is defined as the price a disinterested third party would be willing to pay for any asset.